subwarp/getdata-031/CodeBook.md

 ###Guide to create the tidy data file
 1. Download data from the link provided at the project page.
 2. Extract the data in the same directory where the run_analysis.R script is located.
 Make sure to extract the data into a directory named: "UCI HAR Dataset".
-Alternativaly change the script accordingly.
+Alternatively change the script accordingly.
 3. Source the R script run_analysis.R
 4. Call the function MakeTidy()
-5. Locate output file: tidy_data.txt in the same directory whre the script run_analysis.R is located.
+5. Locate output file: tidy_data.txt in the same directory where the script run_analysis.R is located.

 ###Cleaning of the data
 The data was loaded from various files into R.